easifem/easifem.github.io/docs/docs-api/DOF/GetIndex.md

 ```

 - This function returns indices, representing the location of all degrees of freedom define on a given node number.
-- The size of these indices is equal to the total number of DOF in obj
+- The size of these indices is equal to the total number of `DOF` in obj
-- In this way, ans(ii) represents the location of ii dof at node number nodenum
+- In this way, `ans(ii)` represents the location of `ii` `dof` at node number `nodenum`
 - It is user's responsibility to ensure that for every physical variable the `nodenumber` is lesser than the total number of nodes defined for that physical variable.
-- The returned indiced can be used to extract values from an instance of
+- The returned indices can be used to extract values from an instance of `RealVector` or Fortran vector.
-[RealVector](../RealVector/RealVector_.md) or fortran vector of real numbers.

 :::note
-The size of returned vector `ans` will be the total number of degrees of freedom in the DOF object.
+The size of returned vector `ans` will be the total number of degrees of freedom in the `DOF` object.
 :::

 ## Interface 2